tywaynebuchanan/webdevelopment/README.md

 # Body of Work
 This is a collection of all the webapps and websites I have made throughout my career as a freelance developer

-# Challenge 1
-1. Create a basic html layout
-1. Click [here](chal-1.html) to see code

 # Challenge 2
 1. Add an ordered list and an unordered list to the website